What We Do

 With this project, we are highlighting the ability of the children to imagine and design a better future and simultaneously we are calling for changemaker education, globally.

-The fifth editions of the Global Children's Designathon will take place on November 16th 2019, in 40 cities around the world with 1.200 children working in parallel to design solution around Food and Climate Action.
+The sixth editions of the Global Children's Designathon took place on November 16th 2019, in 39 cities around the world with 1.200 children working in parallel to design solution around Food and Climate Action.

 Global Children's Designathon is the backbone of our annual report: Global Voices of the Next Generation.